- June 11, 2015

 Moving or Thinking About Moving?

-Four simple tips that can help you find new homes for all those great items no longer, used, needed or loved!
+Four simple moving tips that can help you find new homes for all those great items no longer, used, needed or loved!

 • Garage Sale – hold prior to the move to reduce packing and moving expenses.